openshift/ansible-service-broker/docs/ssl_tls.md

 broker --insecure -c /path/to/config
 ```

-When running the broker using catasb, you can start the broker in an insecure by
+When running the broker using catasb, you can start the broker in insecure mode by
 setting the `broker_insecure_mode` and `broker_endpoint_termination` in the `my_vars`
 configuration file.